patchamama/The-last-book-page/README.md

 [**jwt-decode**](https://jwt.io/) - Securely implement authentication with JSON Web Tokens.

-[**react-datepicker**](https://www.npmjs.com/package/react-datepicker) - A simple and reusable Datepicker component used for my date of birth field in a profile.
+[**react-datepicker**](https://www.npmjs.com/package/react-datepicker) - A simple and reusable Datepicker component used for my date of publication field in a book.

 [**react-dom**](https://legacy.reactjs.org/docs/react-dom.html) - React library for rendering components in the DOM.